 Just registering your child for Free School Meals means that the school gets extra money?

 Register now to make sure we don’t miss out

 The Government is giving money to schools to help children from lower income families do their very best.
 This funding is called a ‘Pupil Premium’.

-For every child registered Rye College gets £600.00 this year.
+For every child registered, Rye College receives £955 each year.

 With this money we could improve teaching facilities and equipment, provide assistance with paying for school trips and also provide assistance with buying school uniform.

 Please register now to make sure your child and others in their class don’t miss out.

 - First, check if you qualify – it is not just if you are unemployed, so please look at the 'Do you qualify?' section below.

 - Registering is really quick and easy – if you think you qualify, contact Reception at Rye College who will help you register.